ayush-more-11/Half-Adder-and-Half-Subtractor-in-Verilog-/README.md

 # Half-Adder-and-Half-Subtractor-in-Verilog-
-Verilog Code and Testbench for implementation of Half Adder and Half Subtractor using Gate, Dataflow, Behavioral Level Modelling.
+Verilog implementation and Testbench for Half Adder and Half Subtractor using Gate, Dataflow, Behavioral Level Modelling.

 Truth Table for Half Adder